 Ajmal – I bet you any money that person doesn’t know what Sharia means and never done a single reading about Islam …

 Ajmal goes on to say we need to build trust in order to integrate.
 I agree.
-Not pplaying the game of ‘Nothing to do with Islam’, running away from criticism of Islam, even robust criticism, even incorrect criticism.
-Yes, even errors of the type made in the interrupted Ruqaiya interview – ignorance is a natural state that we can improve on, not something we should demonise, as many people wanting to shut down speech don’t realise.
+You will only get my trust if you stop playing the game of ‘Nothing to do with Islam’, running away from criticism of Islam, even robust criticism, even incorrect criticism.
+And stop pretending errors of the type made in the interrupted Ruqaiya interview mean anything – ignorance is a natural state that we can improve on, not something we should demonise, as many people wanting to shut down speech don’t realise.

 There’s actually great value in unfettered free speech (a great point made by Irshad Manji): it’s better to have it out in the open.
 Let the haters and abusers expose themselves, and then you can either shun them if you’re not in the mood for a debate, or engage and educate them.

 The Demos report did nothing but kick up more hot coals and reignite the flames.
-I’m not opposed to studies that expose real data – but the point is that it didn’t expose what it porported to do.
+I’m not opposed to studies that expose real data – but the point is that it didn’t expose what it porported to do (see my linked post earlier).
 It could have been a lot better – not least by better understanding the relationship and differences between Islam, Muslims, critics of Islam and racist haters.

-In the end, as pointed out at the end, by Carl himself, the actual figures greatly exaggerate the extent and nature of the problem.
-This whole programme was basically a fuss about nothing.
+In the end, as pointed out at the end, by Carl himself, the actual figures greatly exaggerate the extent and nature of the problem … What?
+So, this whole programme was basically a fuss about nothing.

 Ruqaiya’s pragmatic approach seems to work best, and one I’d reccommend to anyone.
-Engage or don’t as you feel.
+Engage or don’t as you feel inclined.
 Oh, and simply block anyone you don’t want to hear from again.

 Ajmal?
-Keep using the term ‘Islam-ophobia’ but not ‘Islamic terrorism’?
+You keep using the term ‘Islam-ophobia’, but not ‘Islamic terrorism’?
 Seems a bit two faced to me.
 Islamophobia is actually an incorrect term for most of what you are objecting to, which is racist abuse or robust criticism and disaproval of Islam.
 And Islamic terrorism is exactly what it is when done by Muslims that do it in the name of Islam, Mohammed, and Allah.
 Stop using ‘Islamophobia’, and stop burying your head in the sand.
 You might get somewhere.